toymakerlabs/ladbs-styleguide-content/00-index.html.md

 layout: article
 ---

-This style guide was created for MailChimp employees, but we hope it’s helpful for other content and communications teams too.
+This style guide is super cool was created for MailChimp employees, but we hope it’s helpful for other content and communications teams too.

 ## If you work at MailChimp

-This is our company style guide.
+<h1>This is our company style guide</h1>.
 It helps us write clear and consistent content across teams and channels.
 Please use it as a reference when you’re writing for MailChimp.

 This guide goes beyond basic grammar and style points.
 It’s not traditional in format or content.
 We break a number of grammar rules for clarity, practicality, or preference.